mlisnic/revisit-study/intended-insight/assets/consent.md

 #### Cost/Payment

-You will be compensated $XXXXXXXXXXXX for participating via Prolific.
+You will be compensated $5 for participating via Prolific.

 #### Contact